This post may contain affiliate links. Read more in our Affiliate Disclosure.

 This is what I use to keep my phone dry when running in the rain.
 For being so inexpensive, this bag works extremely well.
 Even in heavy downpours, I’ve never had even one drop of water leak into the bag.
 Aside from its most important function of keeping my phone dry, I love that this bag is small and easy to carry.
 I can also still use my phone’s touch screen through the bag’s plastic coating, eliminating the possibility of rain exposure by needing to open it mid-run.
 The one note with this bag is that it doesn’t accommodate wired headphones well.
 I use this bag in conjunction with the Travelon Waterproof Headphones, which are wired.
 I have to do quite a bit of adjustment and finagling to position the wire so that I can snap the bag closed.
 This is no fault to either the bag or headphones, but something to keep in mind should you plan on using both of these products together.

-This jacket is a hybrid, which means the body and sleeves are water and wind resistant, while the hood and shoulders are fully waterproof and made out of Pertex Shield fabric.
-Reviewers praise its abilities to keep out rain, while also being lightweight and breathable.
-This jacket is built for the outdoors and a good choice if you want something that is both compact and able to protect you from the elements.
+This jacket is praised for being light and perfect for hiking and other outdoor activities.
+Outdoor Reaserch is an expert in outdoor gear.
+Made out of Pertex Shield fabric, this jacket is built for the outdoors and a good choice if you want something that is both compact and able to protect you from the elements.

 While many jackets are only water-resistant, this one claims to be fully waterproof.
 As it’s designed for cycling, it’s accustomed to the strong force of rain hitting it at high speeds.
 From the reviews, it sounds like this jacket may actually perform its function too well and cause a different kind of moisture when the warmth of the jacket results in sweating.
 This jacket promises to keep you safe from the rain and, as it’s designed for athletes, won’t be too bulky or inhibit your movement.